Application Process

 Exchange students applying to Illinois State University will need to upload the following items as part of their application checklist.
 Once your document has been reviewed and accepted by an International Admissions representative, you will see a checkmark appear next to it.

-• You must show sufficient funds for the entire length of your intended period of study.
+J-1 Proof of Finances Form.
+Your application checklist will contain the F-1 Proof of Finances; please do not use this form as it does not contain accurate financial information.
 Please refer to the links below for estimates.
 Your funding sources must represent actual money that you will have access to during your studies.

 After You're Admitted